 Finally, there is an out-of-pocket maximum for each plan – which is the maximum amount that your employee can pay for the covered medical expenses in their plan year.
 After they have reached that limit, insurance will cover ALL of their in-network medical expenses.
 An out-of-pocket maximum is not necessarily the same as a plan’s deductible.
 There are a variety of scenarios that could happen when relating your deductible to your OOP.

 - Your plan could set your deductible and your OOP at the same amount and all of your medical expenses could count towards both.

 - Your plan could set your OOP higher than your deductible, but once you meet your deductible, you only pay a certain amount on your medical expenses until you meet your OOP.

 - Your plan could set your deductible and OOP at different amounts and require you to meet each one separately.

 Also, depending on the plan, certain expenses may count toward your deductible and not your OOP or vice versa.

 Got it all?
 If not, it’s entirely okay.
 This is all to say that questions are your friend!
 Never be afraid to ask your agent about the ins and outs of your group health insurance plan.
 They know it’s tricky to navigate on your own.
 We know it’s not easy to navigate on your own.

-That’s why our insurance experts are here to make finding the perfect group health insurance plan as easy as possible.
+That’s why our insurance professionals are here to make finding the perfect group health insurance plan as easy as possible.
 We ask you the easy questions about your business and use our insurance knowledge to provide you with the best coverage and rates to compare for your particular business.
 We want to help you make an informed decision when you’re shopping for health insurance as a business owner.
 (And we can also help you with workers’ comp insurance and other small business insurance coverages if that’s something you’re looking for!)